"Smoothing" Air Flow is Not a Thing.

 Frankly, I find big loopy horns to have a rather goofy, silly look to them.
 Horns need to have some geometrical bite to them, an aesthetic that conveys precision and sleekness.
 I sometimes wonder if the smooth airflow theory got started as an excuse for makers to stop attempting the more angular and difficult bends and get players to accept larger wraps that are easier to make.

-** I’d like to make a special exception for my friend Doug Hall who, along with George McCracken, has made some horns with big loopy bends that are DEFINITELY NOT easier to make.
+I’d make a special exception for my friend Doug Hall who, along with George McCracken, has made some horns with big loopy bends that are DEFINITELY NOT easier to make.
 I believe that he may have actually sat down and thought of ways to make big loopy bends even harder.
-While I applaud his commitment I’m still not convinced, sorry Doug.**
+While I applaud his effort I’m still not convinced that it’s better acoustically.
+Sorry Doug :)